Senior School SEND Inclusion Policy

 • Certain pupils may be allowed study support time, supervised by one of the SENCos, Learning Support Teachers or Learning Assistants who liaise with subject teachers and Heads of Year and assist with both study skills and curriculum tasks.
 There can be many reasons for this and each pupil is considered individually.

-• Pupils with emotional issues are offered counselling when necessary.
+• Pupils with emotional difficulties are offered counselling when necessary.
 Pupils can refer themselves to the School Counsellor, or can be referred by their parents/carers, Head of Year or Assistant Head (Pastoral Care).

-• The SENCos tracks individual pupils through assessment data, take into account any information received from teaching staff and review progress with pupils and their parents/carers at Consultation Evenings once each academic year.
+• The SENCos tracks individual pupils through assessment data, take into account any information received from teaching staff and are available to review progress with pupils and their parents/carers at Consultation Evenings once each academic year.

 • SMART Targets are set twice a year for all pupils.
 These are reviewed and discussed with the form tutors and parents.
 Careful consideration is given to targets set for pupils with SEND.